victorfisac/Physac/README.md

 Installation
 -----

-rPBR requires raylib.
+Physac requires raylib.
 To get it, follow the next steps:

     * Go to [raylib](https://www.github.com/raysan5/raylib) and clone the repository.
     * Ensure to pull the last changes of 'master' branch.